 Government Land Monitor

 The primary role of the Victorian Government Land Monitor (VGLM) is to provide government with an assurance of accountability and integrity in land transactions.
 It must ensure that transactions are legal, are in the public interest, and provide best results for government.
 To achieve this outcome, agencies are required to obtain VGLM approval to conduct transactions.
-The VGLM operates within the Department of Transport, Planning and Local Infrastructure.
+The VGLM operates within the Department of Environment, Land, Water and Planning.
+It is responsible for:

 What transactions require the approval of the VGLM